aurora-arg/pyebfgen/README.md

 FCC Documentation can be found at: https://www.fcc.gov/wireless/systems-utilities/uls-electronic-batch-filing

-This should work cross-platform, although at the moment I only have Linux machines available.
-If you try on Mac / Windows and find bugs, please let me know.
+This should work cross-platform; however my main development environment is Linux.
+If you try on Mac / Windows and find platform-specific bugs, please let me know.

 ## Requirements
-  - Python 3.5.3 (later versions may work)
+  - Python 3.5.3+
   - python3-tk

 ## Installation / Execution
+### Linux
   - Clone from github: `git clone git@github.com:dpurgert/pyebfgen`
   - (Optional) add execute permissions: `chmod u+x ebfgen.py`
   - Run with `python3 ebfgen.py`; or if you added execute permissions, `./ebfgen.py`

+### Windows
+  - Install Python3 (as of writing, 3.8.5 is current)
+  - Download Zip archive of this repository
+  - Unzip to your prefered location (e.g. Desktop)
+  - Double-click "ebfgen.py"

 ## changelog
 v 0.0.3 - Rename